 When attempting to sell your work, you want to be able to catch the editors' attention.
-One of the best ways to do so is by being able to write effective descriptions; therefore, it is an important area to work on in your writing.
-Fine tuning your descriptions is an art that allows you to connect with the reader and make your world more real to the audience.
-Regardless if you are writing fiction or non-fiction, you can enhance your writing, as well as the sell-ability of your work by being able to write descriptions effectively.
+One of the best ways to do so is by being able to write compelling descriptions.
+Fine-tuning your specifications is an art that allows you to connect with the reader and make your world more real to the audience.
+Regardless if one is writing fiction or nonfiction, vivid descriptions enhance the writing, as well as the sell-ability of the work.

 If asked to describe a person or a place, the mind instantly thinks of the physical appearance: what we can see with our eyes and the sounds that we hear.
 Keep in mind that there are so many ways to depict the universe around us that gives the character and setting a more immediate feel.
-Scent, touch, and even taste are very personal senses, and often ignored.
+Scent, touch, and even taste are very personal senses and often ignored.
 When describing these, you are taking the reader into your story.
-Although, sight and hearing are very important senses in writing a description, an observer can see or hear from a long distance away.
-In order to smell, touch, or even taste you have to be very close, which pulls the reader into the story.
-This makes them more than an observer of your own little universe.
+Although sight and hearing are critical senses when writing a description, an observer can see or hear from a long-distance away.
+To smell, touch, or even taste, you have to be very close, which pulls the reader into the story allowing them to be more than an observer of your little universe.

 One thing you want to be careful of when writing about your surroundings is being very specific with each observation.
 By being very specific, your descriptions become more personal.
 Rather than saying, "We went for a walk all afternoon and talked about our future," which could mean a myriad of things, you might want a more specific description such as, "We Charlie and I walked through the woods heavily wooded path behind my house.
-A bird sparrow was singing melodiously up ahead reminding me of riding my bike on this very path so many times when I was little.
+A bird sparrow was singing melodiously up ahead, reminding me of riding my bike on this exact path so many times when I was little.
 Life was so carefree back then.
-We discussed our future whether we would be able to handle a long distance relationship once we went to college he went to NYCU while I stayed here at the community college in Tomahaw, Michigan."
+We discussed our future whether we would be able to handle a long-distance relationship once we went to college, he went to NYCU while I stayed here at the community college in Tomahaw, Michigan."

-Although there is a caution in giving too many details.
-Make sure that the details you write are relevant to the story.
+Although there is a caution in giving too many details, make sure that the details you write are relevant to the story.
 If you had only written," reminding me of riding my bike on this very path so many times when I was little," the reader would not understand the significance of this memory.
 It would also be irrelevant.
-If you add descriptions like that, make sure it ties in with the present and answer why is it important to the story.
+If you add descriptions like that, make sure it ties in with the present and answer why is it essential to the story.
 By adding, "Life was so carefree back then," it implies that it isn't anymore, which adds emotion to the story.

 Writing Tutorials: Description

-Part of being specific is being careful of not using labels like "beautiful," "splendid," "hideous," "delicious," that do not truly describe.
+Part of being specific is being careful of not using labels like "beautiful," "splendid," "hideous," "delicious," that does not naturally describe.
 These words have a flattening effect and cause your writing to be very two dimensional.
 Show the reader why it is beautiful, rather than just stating that it is.
-For instance if you say, "It was a beautiful sunset on the lake."
+For instance, if you say, "It was a beautiful sunset on the lake."
 There are going to be many different images.

-This can be okay, depending on what you are trying to get across, but you can make it better by writing about why it is beautiful.
-A better more descriptive version might be, "the sunlight cascaded across the lake turning the sky every shade of pink, purple, and blue as the sun began to hide behind the mountains."
-Oh, did I forget to mention that the lake was near a mountain.
+Having different images can be okay, depending on what you are trying to get across, but you can make it better by writing about why it is beautiful.
+A better, more descriptive version might be, "the sunlight cascaded across the lake, turning the sky every shade of pink, purple, and blue as the sun began to hide behind the mountains."
+Oh, did I forget to mention that the lake was near a mountain?
 Was your first image of a lake near a mountain?
 Do you picture a beautiful sunset even though I didn't say beautiful?
-By adding these type of descriptions the reader will have a more vivid image of what you are describing.
+By adding these types of descriptions, the reader will have a more vivid image of what you are describing.
 Specific words will have a stronger impact on your overall work.

-Using effective descriptions is allowing the reader to see for themselves what the setting looks like, rather than telling them about it.
-You can accomplish this by avoiding labels that are not descriptive, as well as making sure a variety of senses are used.
+Using compelling descriptions is allowing the reader to see for themselves what the setting looks like, rather than telling them about it.
+You can accomplish this by avoiding labels that are not descriptive, as well as making sure to use a variety of senses.
 By being an observer, your writing will be more enjoyable and realistic.
 So get to work, go to the park, go to the library and start observing the world around you.
 Who knows, perhaps you'll be inspired to write the next fantasy world that trumps Hogwarts.
-Remember, JK Rowlings was inspired by a train ride.
-Who knows where you will be led?
+Remember, a train ride inspired JK Rowlings.
+Who knows where it will lead you?